vslatten/radix-example-workshop-1/docs/workshop.md

 ### 1.1.5.
 Preparing for Radix

-* The Radix cluster we use for the workshop is available at https://web-radix-web-console-prod.playground.dev.radix.equinor.com/
+* The Radix cluster we use for the workshop is available at https://console.radix.equinor.com/
+* Radix "getting started++" is available at https://www.radix.equinor.com/

 Important to know: